DIY Clothes Review

 Review Your 'Burnt Meals'

 There is so much more in your not-so-pretty 'burnt meals' projects, as I call them.
 You can not just salvage the materials and trims to reuse later.
 You can also go back and review the design ideas you've implemented, the sewing quality, technique or whatever made you to leaving it behind.
 Just dig deeper whatever is in it and get yourself to understand why you didn’t like it.

-#3 Simple Lessons My 'Burnt Meal' Thought Me
+#3 Simple Lessons My 'Burnt Meal' Taught Me

 Check out the video what I’ve learnt from my ‘Burnt Meal’, the disappointing failure I had from design perspective.
-I made the shirt awhile ago while studying Fashion Design but kept it probably to reuse the good material later on.
+I made the shirt a while ago while studying Fashion Design, but kept it probably to reuse the material later on.

 Questions To Ask

-It happens that that kind of ‘failed’ DIY refashion clothes can teach us heaps if we’re ready to listen.
+It happens that that kind of ‘failed’ DIY refashions can teach us heaps if ready to listening.

 They have the power to recharge our creative side if we go back and review them.
-Try questions like “Why I didn’t like you” and “What exactly put me off of you?”.
+Try questions like “Why I didn’t like it at the end?”, “What exactly put me off?”.

-Review things like the overall refashion idea, the design specifics, colour or colour combinations, print, the cloth quality or drape, how good was the sewing, a particular technique you used or whatever that explains why you left it behind.
+Review things like the overall refashion idea, the design specifics, colour or colour combinations, print, the cloth quality or drape, the quality of sewing, particular technique you used or anything that explains why you left it behind.

 Why Doing It

 This could give you good insights on what you actually prefer.
 And thus help out with what to avoid or consider when you refashion something else next time.
 All this, simply by being open to see 'invisible' at first things that could be absolutely valuable in your future projects.

 If you spent the time to figure it out, next time the chance of making something you really adore (and love to wear!) increases significantly.
-Which will add up to your confidence and make you real proud of your works, while enjoying the process of making beautiful clothes yourself.
+Which will add up to your confidence and make you real proud of your creations.
+And all, while enjoying the process of making beautiful eco-friendly clothing yourself.